Menu Close

 3. Check out the Alexander Nevsky Cathedral.

-When you are in the upper part of Tallinn take the opportunity to check out the Alexander Nevsky Cathedral.
+When you're in the upper part of Tallinn, make sure to check out the Alexander Nevsky Cathedral.
 This impressive Orthodox cathedral is named after the Russian warrior prince St Alexander.
+It recalls the time when Estonia was part of the Russian Empire.
+The cathedral is beautiful both inside and out - and after dark.

 Tallinn